cnosdb/docs/docs/reference/sql.md

     | 2022-10-19 07:40:00.290401 | XiaoMaiDao | 56         | 69          | 77        |
     +----------------------------+------------+------------+-------------+-----------+

-### Insert Query Results (INSERT SELECT)
+### INSERT SELECT

-You can also use INSERT SELECT to insert query data into the table.
+You can also use `INSERT SELECT` to insert query data into the table.

 **Example**